Storybook Testing

 CI Integration

-The storybook.yml workflow triggers on PRs that modify component files in any of the three packages.
-It runs two checks:
+The storybook.yml workflow triggers on PRs that modify Storybook config, story files, the curated story coverage contract, and component or view files that feed the unified Storybook build.
+It runs three required checks:

-check:stories) -- Ensures all exported components have corresponding stories - Build verification (
+check:stories) -- Ensures shared foundations plus curated admin surfaces have corresponding stories - Storybook interaction smoke (

 The built artifact is uploaded via actions/upload-artifact@v4 for review.